Maximilian-Winter/Bite-Programming-Language/README.md

 Code on the module level will be executed in dependency order.

 Classes in Bite are an object-oriented way to separate Code into blueprints for objects and data structures.
 Classes can contain objects, other variables and functions.
-These functions and functions in general can also create objects from classes, call functions and access objects.
+Classes can inherit members of other classes through inheritance.
+Functions in classes and functions in general can also create objects from classes, call functions and access objects.

 Bite compiles to a bytecode that is run on a virtual machine.